A comparison of template vs. direct model fitting for redshift-space distortions in BOSS: Analysis

 \section{Analysis}

 We perform two classes of fits to the BOSS data, using the same model for bias, non-linearity and redshift-space distortions and the same input data vector but differing in the parameters being varied.
-The first is a ``template'' fit in which we hold the linear theory power spectrum shape fixed to that of a $\Lambda$CDM cosmology with ``fiducial'' parameters and vary only the amplitude\footnote{The ``standard'' template procedure is to hold $\sigma_8$ fixed to $\sigma_8^{\rm fid}$ while varying $f$, and then interpreting the result as $f\sigma_8$.
-This is the method that we follow when discussing template fits in this paper.
-An alternative approach would be to vary both $f$ and $\sigma_8$ and reporting the product as $f\sigma_8$; these two methods can lead to a difference of up to $0.5\,\sigma$ in $f\sigma_8$ constraints.
-However, when letting $\sigma_8$ vary in addition to $f\sigma_8$, regions of parameter space with very low $\sigma_8$ are explored --- if we demand a reasonable $\sigma_8$ (such as a lower bound as generous as $\sigma_8 > 0.5$) we get the same result as the standard method.} and the AP parameters.
+The first is a ``template'' fit in which we hold the linear theory power spectrum shape fixed to that of a $\Lambda$CDM cosmology with ``fiducial'' parameters and vary only the amplitude and the AP parameters.
 In the second we vary the linear power spectrum shape by sampling $\Omega_m$ and $h$ in addition to the power spectrum amplitude.
 The AP parameters are self-consistently computed from the value of $\Omega_m$ assuming the $\Lambda$CDM expansion history.